Site News

-The best way to keep up on NowComment news (and help us spread the word about NowComment) is through our Facebook fan page.
+The best way to keep up on NowComment news (and help us spread the word about NowComment) is through our Twitter page (and to a much lesser extent out Facebook page).

 In her "Peer-to-Peer Review" column Barbara Fister wrote: